 The Multi Channel software uses various file types to load and store data and settings.
-This chapter gives a short description of the TiePie file types used in the Multi Channel software.
-For information about other file types to which data can be exported, refer to section C.5.
+This chapter gives a short description of the TiePie engineering file types used in the Multi Channel software.
+For information about other file types to which data can be exported, refer to section D.5.

-C.1 Multi Channel TPS files
+D.1 Multi Channel TPS files